 How Is Legal Malpractice Proven?

 In order to prove there has been conduct below the standard of care, or a breach of fiduciary duty, you must show that the attorney actually caused financial harm.
 The errors must be of the type that competent lawyers would not make in the same community.
 Also, a finding of legal malpractice requires proof regarding what would have happened if the attorney had not breached the standard of care.
 This search for causation requires knowledgeable and skilled representation with experience in research and discovery as well as at trial.
 These cases are defended by some of the best lawyers that insurance companies can buy and each case requires expert testimony.

-With more than five decades of combined experience with attorney malpractice cases, fees disputes, and complex civil litigation, our principal attorneys can provide a thorough review of the facts in the original case.
-Our primary objective is to find the evidence necessary to prove legal malpractice, and then be strong advocates for your case.
+With significant experience with attorney malpractice cases, fees disputes, and complex civil litigation, our principal attorney can provide a thorough review of your case if retained.
+Our primary objective is to find the evidence necessary to prove legal malpractice, while being strong advocates for your case.